Welcome to UMaine Study Abroad!

 International Student Enrollment

-Each campus will be evaluating the possibility of welcoming inbound non-degree seeking students beyond fall of 2020.
-As part of this consideration, guidance from the CDC, U.S. Department of State, Maine regulations, and international education professional organizations will be weighed in the decision making process.
+Each campus will be evaluating the possibility of welcoming inbound non-degree seeking students for Fall 2021.
+UMaine in Orono has decided to accept inbound visiting students.
+As part of this consideration, guidance from the CDC, U.S. Department of State, Maine regulations, and international education professional organizations will be weighed in the decision-making process.

 Note: This affects only J-1 exchange students, not international degree candidates or J-1 scholars.